PaddlePaddle/Paddle2ONNX/README_en.md

 ## 4.5 Optimize ONNX

 If you have optimization needs for the exported ONNX model, we recommend using `onnx-simplifier`.
-You can also optimize the model using the following command.
+You can also optimize the model using third-party tool [onnxslim](https://github.com/inisis/OnnxSlim).
 ```
 pip install onnxslim
 onnxslim model.onnx slim.onnx